Accreditation Guidelines for Cloud based products which use our Web APIs

-So that the joint customer is assured that support is in place for all elements of the service, there has to be a development support contract in place between Capita and the Technical Integrator.
-This ensures that there is access to assistance in the case of a problem with the integration of your products with Capita Services and/or Software.
+So that the joint customer is assured that support is in place for all elements of the service, there has to be a development support contract in place between ESS and the Technical Integrator.
+This ensures that there is access to assistance in the case of a problem with the integration of your products with ESS Services and/or Software.

 4. Reference Sites

 TI's are asked to provide contact details for 3 sites who are prepared to: